The History Of Bridging Loans

 The origins of the bridging loan market

-The evolution of the 1980s
+The evolution in the 1980s

-In the late 1980’s, due to a gap in the market, more funding lines became available.
-Buy to let investors used the product to refurbish properties before letting or to complete a transaction quickly or finance auction purchases.
+Buy to let property investors used the product to refurbish properties before letting, or to complete a transaction quickly or finance auction purchases.
 This was all sparked by the creation of Assured Shorthold Tenancies in the Housing Act of 1988.

 The self-certification boom

-Although not directly funded through bridging loans, this was a key driver in the next steps for the bridging industry – although very few recognised it at the time.
-In the early 2000s, High Street lenders had heavily relaxed their mortgage criteria and mortgage lending increased sharply as a result.
+Although not directly funded through bridge loans, this was a key driver in the next steps for the bridging industry – although very few recognised it at the time.

-Unfortunately, such relaxed lending criteria lead to many people taking out mortgages that ultimately proved to be unaffordable.
-When facing financial difficulty, bridging loans came to the fore, with many borrowers taking out bad credit bridging loans while selling their properties.
+When facing financial difficulty, bridge loans came to the fore, with many borrowers taking out bad credit bridging loans while selling their properties.

 The impact of the credit crunch on the market

 This was a much-needed time to provide liquidity to a market that was absolutely starved of it.
-Countless borrowers were able to maintain their place in a property chain due thanks to bridging loans.
+Countless borrowers were able to maintain their place in a property chain due thanks to chain break bridging loans.

 Moving out of the recession